 St. Johns Anglican Church

-A similarly striking building in Lunenburg is the white St. John’s Anglican Church.
-Inside, the light shines through impressive stained glass windows and gives the church its special atmosphere.
-In 2001, Lunenburg’s first church (and also one of the oldest in the country) was badly damaged in a fire, but was later completely reconstructed with great support from the local population.
+A similarly striking building in Lunenburg is the white St. Johns Anglican Church.
+Inside, the light shines through impressive stained glass windows, giving the church its special atmosphere.
+In 2001, Lunenburg’s first church (and also one of the oldest in the country) was severely damaged in a fire, but was later completely reconstructed with great support from the population.

 Nova Scotia is such an exciting region in Canada!